silnrsi/pysilfont/docs/docs.md

 Note that other scripts also normalize, so psfnormalize is usually only needed after fonts have been processed by external font tools.

 ## Normalization
+By default scripts normalize the UFOs and also run various check & fix tests to ensure the validity of the UFO metadata.

 Default normalization behaviours include:
 - XML formatting
   - Use 2 spaces as indents